Fairfield Historical Society

 Dear Members and Friends:

 In the fall the Unity College Interpretive Methods Class came for their annual tour of the history house and barn to learn about running a small museum.
 The annual Barn/Bake Sale was held Oct.
-7 & 8 and raised over $1,600.00 to help with operating expenses.
-Nov.
-10th Maine Archives and Museum members toured the History House as part of MAM's annual conference held at Thomas College.
+6 & 7 and raised over $1,900.00 to help with operating expenses.
 Our final event of the year was the Christmas Open House held Dec 2 & 3.
-The theme was "Maine Made Artisan Crafts Through the years" which featured the talents of several Fairfield residents who also helped with the decorating and during the open house itself.
+The theme was "Attic Treasures" which featured the items from our collections which are not normally on display such as non-Victorian clothing, local veteran and LHS memorabilia, Benton display.
+The VFW donated poppies for the veteran's tree in the entry.
+The open house and a quilt raffle raised additional monies towards the house expenses.

-We are seeking new members and volunteers for 2-3 hours a month to help with the ongoing work of collecting and preserving the history of Fairfield as well as maintaining the house, barn and grounds.
+We are seeking new members and volunteers to help with the ongoing work of collecting and preserving the history of Fairfield as well as maintaining the house, barn and grounds.
 Please consider volunteering a few hours of your time to further our mission to convey Fairfield's rich history to our citizens and those interested in Fairfield.

 Fairfield History House Hours: March thru November, Tuesdays & 2nd Saturday each month 10 a.m. to 3 p.m. or by appointment (453-2998).
 Email: firstname.lastname@example.org